 Deaf Dog Hand Signals

-The key to a 'normal' relationship with your deaf dog is to substitute the spoken word for some hand signals.
+The key to a 'normal' relationship with your deaf dog is to use hand signals in place of the spoken word.
 Some people learn commands from UK or USA sign language standards.
 Alternatively, and probably even better, is to make up your own hand signs to suit you and your dog.

 Have some fun and be inventive but bear in mind that all signs should be clear, easily distinguishable from other signs and preferably performed away from your body so that your sign is clearly visible to your dog.
 For this reason, by all means look up some official signs but do adapt them to your own needs, or change them completely into something that you can easily use and remember.